RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] -42.09979  31.01414 170.25706
 ```

 Without the `~` it would be a min size, with it it is deterministic.
-Sounds contrived, but if you start with the assumption that in `quickcheck` random is the default, it make sense that slightly more complex expressions be necessary to express determinism.
+Sounds contrived, but if one starts with the assumption that in `quickcheck` random is the default, it make sense that slightly more complex expressions be necessary to express determinism.

 |function| description|
 |---|---|